Lazy-loading translations

 1. Configure ember-intl

-v1 apps (Classic)
+v1 apps (classic)

-In config/ember-intl.js, set publicOnly to true.
+Create config/ember-intl.js to set publicOnly to true.

 module.exports = function (/* environment */) {